 Heatwave was formed in the early 70s by a group of U.S. servicemen stationed in Germany.
 The band went though various changes in personnel and finally settled in England as a septet featuring vocalist brothers Johnny and Keith Wilder and keyboardist/songwriter Rod Temperton.
 It became the first true international dance group, with members from the U.S, England, Czechoslovakia and Spain .

 After gaining a strong following in Europe as a result of its energetic, often acrobatic shows, Heatwave began recording its first album, Too Hot to Handle, in 1976.
 In the first of many tragedies the group would face, guitarist Jesse Whittens was killed.
 He was replaced and the group finished Too Hot.
 After a couple of moderately successful cuts were released from the album in Europe, the album's lead single, "Boogie Nights," was issued and became an international #1 hit and one of the definitive songs of the disco era.
-They followed it with the equally memorable ballad, "Always and Forever," which has continued to be one of the most popular wedding songs of the last three decades.
+They followed it with the equally memorable ballad, "Always and Forever," which has continued to be one of the most popular wedding songs ever.
 Too Hot introduced the world to the funky, full beats that would become a Heatwave trademark, as well as to the songwriting of Rod Temperton, who developed into one of the most important songwriters of the next decade.

 1978's Central Heating continued Heatwave's winning streak, nabbing a top 5 spot with the scorching "Groove Line" and landing another popular hit with "Mind Blowing Decisions."
 The next year, however, would be the most trying for the group.
 At a time when their Hot Property LP was getting ready for release, bass guitarist Mario Mantese was stabbed by his girlfriend after an argument, leaving him in a coma for weeks and permanently disabled.
 He would never again play in the group.
 And a few months later lead vocalist Johnny Wilder was in a tragic auto accident in his home town of Dayton that ultimately left him paralyzed from the neck down.